vim-scripts/VimCompletesMe/README.markdown

 * Omni completion
   ([Ctrl-X_Ctrl-O](http://vimhelp.appspot.com/insert.txt.html#i_CTRL-X_CTRL-O))

-VimCompletesMe will even switch to keyword completion if none of the above completions has any results.
-Simply hitting Tab again will switch the context to keyword completion.
+If any of above types of completions fails to return any results, hitting Tab again will switch back to Vim's local keyword completion.
+VimCompletesMe will go back to trying the special completion for the next tab completion.

 You can set the `b:vcm_tab_complete` variable interactively, or in an
 autocommand:

     autocmd FileType text,markdown let b:vcm_tab_complete = 'dict'

-Striving for minimalism, this plugin weighs under 70 lines of code.
+Striving for minimalism, this plugin weighs under 80 lines of code.

 ## Installation
 If you don't have a preferred installation method, I recommend installing